layerfsd/zeroload/README.md

 ## Where's the Code At?
 Right now the code could be a drop-in replacement for normal Reflective DLL injection (indeed, the project is set up to just work as such, with the same defines etc.).

 API Set parsing code is also implemented.
 There is a little bit of glue and debugging that needs to happen to put it all together.
+See: ZEROLOAD_STATE.bReflectAll